 While the Camp Lejeune Act requires the VA to provide health care to Veterans who served at Camp Lejeune suffering from any of the listed service-connected conditions, it also requires the VA to reimburse family members or pay providers for covered medical expenses for those who resided there during the previously mentioned dates.

-At BNTD Law, we take our Veterans and the service they have provided our country very seriously.
-Our SC Veterans Advocates team is made up of former servicemembers themselves who understand the unique life that military servicemembers and their families live.
+At Bluestein Attorneys, we take our Veterans and the service they have provided our country very seriously.
+Our SC Veterans Advocates team is made up of former servicemembers themselves who understand the unique life that military service members and their families live.

-Whether you’re seeking to appeal a reduction in VA Disability benefits or you’re seeking help for traumatic brain injuries, PTSD as a result of sexual trauma, other forms of PTSD (including PTSD without seeing combat), and other VA Disability claims, we are here to help.
+Whether you’re seeking to appeal a reduction in VA Disability benefits or you’re seeking help for traumatic brain injuries, PTSD (including PTSD without seeing combat), and other VA Disability claims, we are here to help.

-Give us a call at (803) 779-7599 or contact our Veterans Advocates team online to request your FREE consultation.
+Call us at (803) 779-7599 or contact our Veterans Advocates team online to request your FREE consultation.